-It may be possible to improve predictive power of repolarization biomarkers if ECG sampling is expanded beyond beats with low and stable heart rates
+It may be possible to improve the predictive power of repolarization biomarkers if ECG sampling is expanded beyond beats with low and stable heart rates.

 We compared the predictive power of four electrocardiogram (ECG) repolarization metrics to discriminate single vs. multichannel block: (i) traditional 10‐second signal averaged triplicates, and (ii) three metrics that used increasing density of automatically measured beat‐to‐beat (btb) intervals.